 This post is written by Dennis, then 15.

 Over the recent spring break, I went on a week-long trip to Paris, France with my school.
 We went in a group of 31 kids and 4 French teachers.
 Our school used the company ACIS to organize the trip and provide a tour guide, but there are many other such organizations.
-I have put together these travel tips for American teens traveling to Paris, but packing and shopping tips may be useful for some other places in Europe.
+I have put together these travel tips for American teens visiting Paris, but packing and shopping tips may be useful for some other places in Europe.

 1. PACK LIGHT AND COMFORTABLE.
 The first step to every journey is packing, and this one was no different.
 There was a 50 pound weight limit for luggage for our Air France flight, but good packing kept me well below that.
 Since we were going to be gone for seven days, and I knew I would buy some swag overseas to bring home, I packed light and tight in a small carry-on suitcase to make moving around less of a hassle.
 I packed assuming the worst possible weather situations (this was unpredictable springtime after all), but I only packed clothes that are comfortable (but still acceptable to wear in public) because we were going to be doing a LOT of walking.
 Try to dress understatedly “European”: going “full American” in flashy sneakers and polos is sure to gain you some looks.